 If your R script generates files on the server, you can copy those files back to the client using the

 rtvs::fetch_file function.
-This function accepts, at a minimum, the remote path to the file that you want to copy to your machine, and optionally the path on your machine where you want that file to be copied to.
-If you don't specify a path, the file will be copied into your
+This function accepts, at a minimum, the remote path to the file that you want to copy to your computer, and optionally the target path on your computer.
+If you don't specify a path, the file is copied into your